Integrin alpha M: Therapeutic significance

-Systemic Lupus Erythematosus
+Systemic lupus erythematosus

-Genome Wide Association Studies helped to uncover 3 main single nucleotide polymorphisms (SNPs) in CD11b, that are associated with the risk of developing SLE, cardiovascular disease, and lupus nephritis (a complication usually occurring along with SLE).
-These SNPs are: rs1143679 (R77H), rs1143678 (P1146S), and rs1143683 (A858V) and they result in the lower ability of CD11b to properly bind ICAM-1 and iC3b, thus decreased cell adhesion and phagocytosis.
+Genome-wide association studies helped to uncover three main single nucleotide polymorphisms (SNPs) in CD11b, that are associated with the risk of developing SLE, cardiovascular disease, and lupus nephritis (a complication usually occurring along with SLE).
+These SNPs are: rs1143679 (R77H), rs1143678 (P1146S), and rs1143683 (A858V) and they result in the lower ability of CD11b to properly bind iC3b, thus decreased cell adhesion and phagocytosis.
 Reduced ability to negatively regulate the production of pro-inflammatory cytokines IL-6, IL-1β, and tumour necrosis factor α (TNFα) after TLR stimulation have been also observed in these mutations.

 CD11b plays a protective role during SLE and lupus nephritis owing to its anti-inflammatory properties.
 Lupus nephritis is characterised by the accumulation of immune complexes in kidneys and overall immune infiltration into kidneys, which results in renal damage.
 This debilitating complication of SLE is associated with the above-mentioned mutations in CD11b.
 Patients with ITGAM SNPs have higher serum levels of interferon type I (IFN-I), which is one of the risk factors for developing SLE and lupus nephritis.
 Moreover, higher levels of other pro-inflammatory cytokines IL-6, IL-1β and TNFα after TLR stimulation, observed in patients with ITGAM SNPs, further drive the inflammation during this disease causing more tissue damage and creation of immune complexes.

 Hence, CD11b represents a possible therapeutic target for the treatment of SLE.
-Indeed, many attempts to target CD11b have been made.
-Firstly, antibody-based therapy which proved to be ineffective in the case of CD11b.
-However, other therapies using small allosteric CD11b agonists seem to be a promising tool as their activation of CD11b leads to a regulation of TLR-dependant pro-inflammatory pathways and protection from renal damage.
+Indeed, many attempts to target CD11b have been made, including antibody-based therapy which proved to be ineffective in the case of CD11b.
+However, other therapies using small allosteric CD11b agonists seem to be a promising tool as their activation of CD11b leads to a regulation of TLR-dependent pro-inflammatory pathways and protection from renal damage.

 Tumours

 CD11b seems to be a potent player in managing certain types of solid tumours.
 Even though nowadays many tools for cancer treatment exist, multiple factors of this illness remain a challenging topic.
 One of them are myeloid-derived suppressor cells (MDSC) and tumour-associated macrophages (TAMs), which are myeloid cells present in the tumour microenvironment possessing suppressor properties, thus favouring the tumour growth.
 TAMs, however, do not have only tumour-promoting properties, they can also display tumour-inhibiting properties.
 It depends on their stimulation.
 The tumour-inhibiting properties include the production of pro-inflammatory cytokines and the ability to present antigens.

 Using CD11b agonists seems to be of importance in tumour treatment.
 Agonist that stabilize CD11b in its active conformation result in higher adhesion of CD11b to its endothelial ligands, consequently impair the ability of transendothelial migration to the site of inflammation.
 Such agonist therapy is under development and one promising candidate, GB1275, is currently in its first clinical phase at the beginning of 2023.
-This agonist of CD11b shows impaired transmigration of suppressive TAMs into the site of tumour and modulation of TAMs towards pro-inflammatory phenotype with higher antigen presentation and production of pro-inflammatory cytokines.
+This agonist of CD11b shows impaired transmigration of suppressive TAMs into the site of TAMs towards pro-inflammatory phenotype with higher antigen presentation and production of pro-inflammatory cytokines.
 Therefore, promising better tumour inhibition.